matthova/rpi-intro/README.md

 ```
 Once you have updated the text, hit ctrl + "x" to exit, and hit "y", then "enter" to save the file with your update.

-Now type in the following, and in a few seconds your wifi should be up and running!
+Now type in the following, and in a few seconds your wifi should be up and running! -->
 ```
 sudo service networking restart
 ```

-Assuming everything goes according to pla, you now have a working wifi connection on your raspberry pi.
+Assuming everything goes according to plan, you now have a working wifi connection on your raspberry pi.
 Feel free to disconnect your ethernet cable, it's no longer necessary.

 ### <a name="blink"></a>GPIO, aka the Pi's pins